Sage-Bionetworks/schematic/README.md

 requires token-based authentication.
 As browser support that requires the token-based authentication diminishes, we are hoping to deprecate token-based authentication and keep only service account authentication in the future.

-> As v22.12.1 version of schematic, using `token` mode of authentication (in other words, using `token.pickle` and `credentials.json`) is no longer supported due to Google's decision to move away from using OAuth out-of-band (OOB) flow.
+> As of `schematic` v22.12.1, using `token` mode of authentication (in other words, using `token.pickle` and `credentials.json`) is no longer supported due to Google's decision to move away from using OAuth out-of-band (OOB) flow.
 Click [here](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration) to learn more.

 > [!NOTE]
 > Use the ``schematic_service_account_creds.json`` file for the service